 Sarah is a RADA-trained, award-winning actor.
 She was nominated for Best Supporting Actress at the Tony Awards 2000 for The Real Thing, won Best Supporting Actress at the Olivier Awards 1998 for Tom & Clem, won the Shakespeare’s Globe Classic Award 1993 for The Tempest, and won Best Supporting Actress at the Clarence Derwent Awards 1989 for Artist Descending a Staircase.

-Sarah’s recent theatre credits include The Curious Incident of the Dog in the Night Time, Richard II at the Globe, the West End transfer of the Globe’s highly acclaimed Nell Gwynn and This House at the Garrick Theatre West End, which is currently nominated in the Best Revival category at the Olivier Awards 2017.
+Sarah’s theatre credits include The Curious Incident of the Dog in the Night Time, Richard II at the Globe, and the West End transfer of the Globe’s highly acclaimed Nell Gwynn and This House at the Garrick Theatre West End, which was nominated in the Best Revival category at the Olivier Awards 2017.